mabuzax/ayo-conversions/README.md

 ## Monitoring & Support

+The application logs all system errors to make it easy for the support team to investigate incidents.
+In a real application these would be kept in log files that can be retained for a specified period of time.
 The `/actuator/health`, `/actuator/info`, `/actuator/loggers` endpoints can be used by production support to monitor and support the system.
 Under normal circumstances, these endpoints would require authentication, but this requirement has been waived for this exercise.